-In collaboration with our partner food assistance programs, schools, funding partners and others, Second Harvest Food Bank of NWNC is determined to turn the tables on childhood hunger through a number of special programs.
+In collaboration with our local food assistance programs, schools, funding partners and others, Second Harvest Food Bank of Northwest NC works to provide nutritious food for children in need through a number of special programs.

-In this video, Second Harvest Food Bank staff and area advocates talk about the incidence and consequences of childhood hunger in our communities and what you can do about it.
+In this video, Second Harvest Food Bank staff and area advocates talk about the consequences of childhood hunger in our communities and what you can do about it.

 Infancy & Development

 Pregnant women who experience food insecurity are more likely to experience birth complications than women who are food secure.[ii]
 Inadequate access to food during pregnancy has been shown to increase the risk for low birth weight in babies.[iii]